LN379-LoRa-sync/LN379-LoRaSYNC/README.md

 # LoRaSYNC
 This is repository for our team lora sync.
 We will be writing all codes here.
-This project has 3 main folders:
+This project has 4 main folders:
 a.
-Physical layer//We have two option to get thus data either by installing our sensors or we can use preinstalled govt datat ubnsinf VSAT communication.
+Physical layer//We have two option to get thus data either by installing our sensors or we can use pre installed govt datat using VSAT communication.
 b.
 Middle layer
 c.
 User layer